 City To Saddle gives 6 to 13 year olds from underserved communities a chance to interact with horses and other farm animals in a relaxing rural setting.
 Each day, participants groom the horses, learn about horse care, do barn chores, enjoy a horse-related creative activity and take a riding or horsemanship lesson.
 This week-long, half-day summer program is funded by generous private donations so the only charge to families is a $15 enrollment fee.

 Wildstar Wranglers helps 18 to 25 year-olds with Autism Spectrum Disorder prepare for future employment and engage in meaningful work in a safe, supportive, supervised environment.
 This vocational program teaches basic job skills required in any work setting, such as showing up on time, following directions, checking your work, accepting and giving feedback, identifying and initiating additional work that needs to be done, and communicating effectively with co-workers and supervisors.

-Our physical therapy sessions incorporate equine movement into an individual’s treatment plan.
+Our occupational therapy sessions incorporate equine movement into an individual’s treatment plan.
 This strategy, called hippotherapy, is tailored to the needs of each patient and includes work in the clinic, the barn, the spacious indoor arena and on the interactive outdoor Discovery Trail.
-For more information about hippotherapy, see our FAQs.

 We offer visits by our registered therapy pony Hugo to schools, recreational/enrichment programs and social service organizations within a 30-minute radius of Sherborn, MA.
 There is no charge for these visits but a donation is always welcome.
 Hugo and Polly are registered as a therapy team with the national Pet Partners organization.